 Your Cockapoo should be pretty odourless under normal circumstances.
-Odour can occur all dog breeds in certain situations.
+Odour can occur in all dog breeds in certain situations.

 Should your Cockapoo suddenly start becoming a stinky dog, that’s something you need to investigate as soon as possible.
-Identifying the source of the foul smell is crucial.
+Identifying the source of the foul cockapoo smell is crucial.

 There can be several causes for your Cockapoo’s nasty smell.
 With such high-energy dogs, they will always be into something on their daily walks, especially if you let them off the lead.
-If it’s not the usual culprits of dirt and mud, it could be your Cockapoo has rolled in something disgusting such as a dead creature, or a favourite is fox poo.
+If it’s not the usual culprits of dirt and mud, it could be your Cockapoo has rolled in something disgusting, such as a dead creature, or a favourite is fox poo.

-Floppy ears can cause moisture build-up in the ear canal, and if the ears are not cleaned out regularly, that can quickly develop into an infection.
+Floppy ears can cause moisture build-up in the ear canal; if the ears are not cleaned out regularly, that can quickly develop into an infection.
 However, don’t rush to get the cotton buds because your Cockapoo needs to go to the vet.
 Once you notice the smell, it’s already too late.
 Your dog will need prescription drops and possibly an anti-inflammatory injection.

 Are Cockapoos Smelly